openstack/octavia/doc/source/reference/introduction.rst

   configuration and management.

 Octavia is designed to interact with the components listed previously.
-In each case, we’ve taken care to define this interaction through a driver interface.
+In each case, we've taken care to define this interaction through a driver interface.
 That way, external components can be swapped out with functionally-equivalent replacements— without having to restructure major components of Octavia.
 For example, if you use an SDN solution other than Neutron in your environment, it